seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/courseresources/courseResources.md

 # Course Resources

-Here we have a collection of various resources specific to different CMPT courses offered at SFU.
+Explore our collection of various resources specific to different CMPT courses offered at SFU.